Microsoft Azure Storage Blob Client Library for Python

 Microsoft Azure Storage SDK for Python

 This project provides a client library in Python that makes it easy to consume Microsoft Azure Storage services.
-For documentation please see the Microsoft Azure Python Developer Center and our API Reference Page.
+For documentation please see the Microsoft Azure Python Developer Center and our API Reference (also available on readthedocs).

 If you are looking for the Service Bus or Azure Management libraries, please visit https://github.com/Azure/azure-sdk-for-python.